 These features translate to a connection that your passengers and crew can trust, whether they are streaming YouTube or accessing critical weather or navigation data.

 Gogo has provided commercial airlines with the power of a Ku-based network for years.
-In 2018, those same capabilities will come to business aviation with the Gogo Ku satellite-based solution.
+Now Gogo Business Aviation can offer this same satellite-based solution to VVIP business jet owners.

 With new antennas designed specifically for private aircraft, next-gen modems that enhance performance and speed, regulatory approvals in 200+ countries, and over 180 satellites and two data centers, Gogo Ku provides the infrastructure and service you need for high-speed connectivity with zero compromise.